amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun len(value): Num
 ```

-Get the text or array length
+Gets the length of provided text or array.

 ## `contains`